r-wittmann/DI-project/server/README.md

 ## API Endpoints
 Our application will have several API endpoints that are used to get, create, modify and delete objects.
+A caller needs to provide a valid JWT token to be granted access to all endpoints except the signup and login ones.
 Here is a list of all endpoints the application will have, once our project is completed:

 ### /items